fluster-app/web-google-maps/readme.md

 ## Goals

-The goal of this project is to provide an agnostic Web Component to easily integrate Google Maps into my project [Fluster](https://fluster.io).
+The first goal of this project was to provide an agnostic Web Component to easily integrate Google Maps into my project [Fluster](https://fluster.io).

 ### Features